studiowebux/ledger/README.md

 - 2 External dependencies: Kafka, Postgres
 - Multiple tests
 - Built with Deno 2
 - Exponential backoff mechanism to retry processing requests when selected UTXO is already spent.
+(Intent based)
 - Distributed architecture using Kafka.
 - 4 postgres tables: utxos, transactions, contracts and policies.
 - Burn Assets or make them immutable (configurable in the policies table)
 - Contracts to lock/unlock assets.
 - Custom logger
+- TBD: Added Direct Listing with partial and all-or-nothing examples
+  - No support for fractional amount. (*Future Improvements: Automatically resolve the fractional amount and dispatch the amount correctly.
+It is required to automate an order book and select matching orders, it is far from complete or functional in the current state.*)
+- TBD: Implement ED25519 Signatures and transaction validity
+- TBD: Implement NFT/FT/Multi Assets

 ### Transactions